wang-yuyan/wang-yuyan.github.io/_pages/about.md

 Before coming to CMU in 2017, I was an undergraduate at Tsinghua University (2013-2017).

-I have been a reviewer for: ICLR 2021 and AISTATS 2021.
+I have been a reviewer for the following venues:
+ICLR 2021, AISTATS 2021 and ICML 2021.

 *Last Updated on 04/21/2021.*